havardt/EzTest/README.md

 See the next section for information on how to get started with EzTest.

 ## Getting started
-EzTest was created to make unit testing quick and easy in C. Therefore there are only three steps to test your code:
+EzTest was created to make unit testing quick and easy in C. The fastest way to get started with EzTest is by using the [template](https://github.com/havardt/EzTest-Template).
+The template provides a default project layout for C projects using EzTest.
+After getting the template or creating your own project structure, you are ready to start.

 #### 1. Write tests using the test macros
 Before having access to the test macros you need to include the eztest header file: ```#include "eztest.h"```.